CoopHash: Cooperative Learning of Multipurpose Descriptor and Contrastive Pair Generator via Variational MCMC Teaching for Supervised Image Hashing: Introduction

 In a controlled environment, the learned hash function achieves state-of-the-art results.
 When there is a small conceptual drift in the underlying data distribution, a realistic scenario in today's digital world, the learned hash function can still retrieve the most relevant results to the query while in other existing hashing methods, such retrieval performance degrades significantly.
-Finally, our approach can handle corrupted data in both training and testing, making the proposed method well-suited for real-world applications.
-The contributions of our paper are summarized below: \begin{itemize} \item We are the first to study the problem of supervised image hashing in the context of the generative cooperative learning framework, in which a specially-designed descriptor and generator are jointly trained via MCMC teaching.
+Finally, our approach can handle corrupted data in both training and testing, making our method well-suited for real-world applications.
+The contributions of our paper are summarized below: \begin{itemize}[leftmargin=*] \item We are the first to study the problem of supervised image hashing in the context of generative cooperative learning, where we specially design a pair of descriptor (energy-based model) and generator (latent variable model), and jointly train them via likelihood-based cooperative training.

-\item We extend the original cooperative learning framework into a multi-task version by proposing a novel multi-headed or multipurpose descriptor, which integrates cooperative learning (i.e., MCMC teaching process), hash coding (i.e., triplet-ranking loss), classification, and variational inference into a single framework to improve both the generalization capacity of the learned hashing model and the cooperative learning efficiency. \item We train our model (i.e., the descriptor and the generator) in an improved cooperative learning algorithm, where the MCMC-based inference of the generator in the original cooperative learning framework is replaced by the variational inference for computational efficiency.

-\item We conduct extensive experiments, including the conventional retrieval evaluation and out-of-distribution retrieval evaluation, on several benchmark datasets to demonstrate the advantages of the proposed framework over several state-of-the-art hashing techniques. \end{itemize}
+\item We extend the original cooperative learning framework into a multi-task version by proposing a novel multi-headed or multipurpose descriptor, which integrates cooperative learning (i.e., MCMC teaching process), hash coding (i.e., triplet-ranking loss), classification, and variational inference into a single framework to improve both the generalization capacity of the learned hashing model and the cooperative learning efficiency. \item We train our model (i.e., the descriptor and the generator) in an improved cooperative learning algorithm, where the MCMC-based inference step of the generator in the original cooperative learning framework is replaced by the variational inference for computational efficiency.
+The resulting training strategy becomes a novel variational MCMC teaching algorithm. \item We provide theoretical understanding, including convergence analysis and mode collapse analysis, for our model (please see the appendix). \item We conduct extensive experiments, including the conventional retrieval evaluation and out-of-distribution retrieval evaluation, on several benchmark datasets to demonstrate the advantages of the proposed framework over several state-of-the-art hashing techniques. \end{itemize}